ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

         value_none: |-
           {% if foo is defined %}foo is defined{% else %}{{ "" }}{% endif %}

-This adjustment also work fine with older ansible-core versions.
+This adjustment is backward-compable with older ansible-core versions.

 Example - unintentional ``None`` preventing native output